Village weaver: Taxonomy and systematics

 In 1789, Johann Friedrich Gmelin distinguished Loxia abyssinica, which was later recognised as a subspecies of the village weaver and for which the new combination P. c. abyssinicus was created.
-Louis Jean Pierre Vieillot described a slightly different bird that he called subspecies collaris in 1819.
+Louis Pierre Vieillot described a slightly different bird that he called subspecies collaris in 1819.
 Nicholas Aylward Vigors in 1831 distinguished subspecies spilonotus.

 Etymology

 The first English name, "weever oriole" was given by John Latham, an early British ornithologist, whose work was often cited by Linnaeus.
-"Village weaver" has been designated the official name by the International Ornithological Committee (IOC).
+"Village weaver" has been designated the official name by the International Ornithological Committee.
 Other English names are "black-headed weaver", "Layard's black-headed weaver", "black-hooded weaver", "mottled-backed weaver", "mottled weaver", "spotted-backed weaver", "spot-backed weaver", and "V-marked weaver".
-Statius Muller gave it the German name Rappendrossel, and Brisson named the bird Le Pincon du Senegal in French and Fringilla senegalensis in Latin, both meaning "Senegal finch".
-In southern Africa, the bird is known as jesa in Shona, lihlokohloko in Siswati, letholopje in Sesotho, kwera nguya in Kiswahili, thaga in Setswana, ndzheyana in Tsonga, ihobo-hobo in Xhosa and ihlokohloko in the Zulu language.
-In West Africa, some common names are ɛ̀gà in Yoruba, àxà in Edo, àʃá in Igbo, ègwa in Nupe, and àga in Idoma.